chewzzz1014/file/README.md

-Use CDN(Contents Deliver Network) supported by [jsdelivr](https://www.jsdelivr.com/?docs=gh) to access files in this repo in elsewhere.
+For CDN(Contents Deliver Network) supported by [jsdelivr](https://www.jsdelivr.com/?docs=gh) to access files inside this repo in elsewhere.

 Format to access any file in any repository: https://cdn.jsdelivr.net/gh/github_username/github_repo/file